lpw25/namespaces/readme.md

 within the OCaml ecosystem.
 Currently a library with a single module has at least 4 names associated with it:

-1. The name of it's module
+1. The name of its module
-2. The name of it's .cmxa archive file
+2. The name of its .cmxa archive file
-3. The name of it's ocamlfind library
+3. The name of its ocamlfind library
-4. The name of it's opam package
+4. The name of its opam package

 Ideally all these names are identical, but it would still be good to get rid of some of them.
-This proposal aims to remove 2 immediately and to lay the ground-work towards eliminating 3, at least for the majority of packages.
+This proposal aims to remove 2 immediately and to lay the groundwork towards eliminating 3, at least for the majority of packages.

 ## Design